Gaius-Augustus/BRAKER/README.md

 Bug reporting
 =============

-Before reporting bugs, please check that you are using the most recent versions of GeneMark-EX, AUGUSTUS and BRAKER.
+Before reporting bugs, please check that you are using the most recent versions of GeneMark-ES/ET/EP/ETP, AUGUSTUS and BRAKER.
 Also, check the list of [Common problems](#common-problems), and the Issue list on GitHub before reporting bugs.
 We do monitor open issues on GitHub.
 Sometimes, we are unable to help you, immediately, but we try hard to solve your problems.

 Reporting bugs on GitHub
 ------------------------